go-redsync/redsync/README.md

 )

 func main() {
-	// Create a pool with go-redis (or redigo) which is the pool redisync will
+	// Create a pool with go-redis (or redigo) which is the pool redsync will
 	// use while communicating with Redis.
 This can also be any pool that
 	// implements the `redis.Pool` interface.
 	client := goredislib.NewClient(&goredislib.Options{